centGeek/DormConnect/README.md

 }
 ```

 **@RestController**: The @RestController annotation is used to define a Spring REST controller.
-It combines @Controller and @ResponseBody, meaning all methods return data directly as JSON (or other formats) instead of views.
-This is used for exposing only APIs, not HTML views.
+We will use it for exposing only APIs, not HTML views.

 Example: